 Most Instagram users post publicly, so if someone takes control of your account, they can quickly damage your reputation by posting false or offensive content.
 And your Instagram posts can reveal a lot about you; information that fraudsters and scammers can use to target you or your friends and family.

-For these reasons, it’s critical that you take the time to set your security and privacy settings on Instagram.
+For these reasons, you must take the time to set your security and privacy settings on Instagram.
 Let’s walk through them.

 Most of this guide shows the full, desktop version of the Instagram website.
-The steps will be similar for the mobile website and Instagram apps.
+You may also do these steps on Instagram’s mobile website and Instagram apps.
 The links throughout the guide will take you directly to the pages referenced.

 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.